Ivanhoe (1982 film): Production

 The film was part of a slate of films from Columbia Pictures Television then under Herman Rush.
 Anthony Andrews' casting was announced in September 1981.
 "It's impossible to make Ivanhoe without being a bit tongue in cheek," said Andrews.

-Michael Hordern said, "You could change our costumes from 12th Century to 20th Century and have us running about in automobiles instead of on horseback, and you could do the same story in terms of prejudice is still very strong.
+Michael Hordern said, "You could change our costumes from 12th Century to 20th Century and have us running about in automobiles instead of on horseback, and you could do the same story in terms of (anti-semitism).
+Prejudice is still very strong.
 Human nature doesn't seem to have changed very much since Cedric's time."

 It was filmed at Pinewood Studios and the historic Bamburgh Castle and Alnwick Castle in Northumberland.

-"The problem with Ivanhoe is that he is whiter than white, cleaner than clean," said Andrews.
+"The problem with Ivanhoe is that he is whiter than white, cleaner than clean", said Andrews.
 "He's a straight-cut hero with no rough edge.
-Each time he opens his mouth he says something incredibly just.
+Each time he opens his mouth, he says something incredibly just.
 The problem was to turn him into a human being."

 Julian Glover had played the role of Richard I previously in the Doctor Who serial The Crusade (1965), which was also directed by Camfield.

 Broadcast and reception

 The film premiered on CBS in the US on 23 February 1982 and was first broadcast in the UK on 26 September 1982 on ITV.

-In Sweden, where it first aired over TV 1 on 31 December 1982 the film's airing annually around Christmas–New Year has become a tradition.
+In Sweden, where it first aired over TV 1 on 31 December 1982, the film's airing annually around Christmas–New Year has become a tradition.
+Since 1994 the movie has been broadcast on Swedish television at 3 PM on New Year’s Day.
+Popular Swedish heavy metal band HammerFall even named their debut album Glory to the Brave after a line from the film.

 The score by Allyn Ferguson was nominated for an Emmy Award in 1982.